 If none of the solutions are helpful, your Android phone could be the problem.
 Try to perform a factory reset to give your phone a fresh new start.
 But this will erase all data and settings on your Android phone.
 Therefore you must use the factory reset as the last resort and always backup your data before resetting.

 SD card is a great storage option, but it is not safe enough, especially you have purchase a microSD card with limited budget.
 Therefore, if you have some really important data, it is better to choose a safer storage options:

-Backup the files on computer.
-FonePaw Android Data Recovery can help you transfer photos, videos, music, contacts, messages, WhatsApp messages selectively from Android phone to PC/Mac.
+- Backup the files on computer.
+FonePaw Android Data Backup & Restore can help you transfer photos, videos, music, contacts, messages, WhatsApp messages selectively from Android phone to PC/Mac.

 - Upload the files to cloud storage, such as Dropbox, Google Drive.
 But there is just limited storage if you don't purchase more storage.